Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Experiments: Novel Applications

 \section{Experiments: Novel Applications}

 We now report on the application of \cogent to recovery problems in several novel areas of application.
-In some cases, \cogent and CG are the only practical approaches for solving these problems.
+In some cases, \cogent and CG are the only practical approaches for solving these problems, while in others, the fact that the signal to be recovered has an ``atomic" representation allows \cogent to be used for recovery.